rash-sh/rash/README.md

 ## Why Rash

-Manage your docker entrypoints in a declarative style.
+Manage your scripts in a declarative style.

 If you: